 Project Design Alternative 2: Pivot Option proposes the construction of three development rock stockpiles around the Lone Star pit (see Figure 27), as analyzed under Development Rock Stockpile Alternative 1: Base Case.
 The stockpiles are identified as the northeast, southeast, and southwest stockpiles.
 The stockpiles would be constructed in approximately 50-foot lifts at an overall two and a half horizontal to one vertical (2.5H:1V) slope to facilitate reclamation.
 Construction of the stockpiles would involve initial lifts, smaller in area, which gradually increased to fill the overall proposed footprint of the stockpiles.
-The final overall footprint of the three stockpiles is 2,533 acres.
-The combined capacity of the three stockpiles is approximately 1.6 billion tons: 969 million tons in the northeast stockpile, 535 million tons in the southeast stockpile.
+The final overall footprint of the three stockpiles is 2,518 acres.
+The combined capacity of the three stockpiles is approximately 1.6 billion tons: 969 million tons in the northeast stockpile, 535 million tons in the southeast stockpile, and 162 million tons in the southwest stockpile.